doomkinn-geek/-_introduction-lesson4/README.md

 # introduction-lesson4
-Homework for lesson 4 from the C# introduction couse
+Homework for lesson 4 from the C# introduction course